rmarx/holblocking-blogpost/README.md

 [h1packetlossrates]: https://a77db9aa-a-7b23c8ea-s-sites.googlegroups.com/a/chromium.org/dev/spdy/An_Argument_For_Changing_TCP_Slow_Start.pdf
 [gophertiles]: https://http2.golang.org/gophertiles

+**other points: QUIC has different streams and you could say each stream is similar to one TCP connection in terms of loss detection.**
+**However: still just a single congestion controller!
+So it won't be as fast as the 6 HTTP/1.1 connections!**

 **TODO: add refs: BBR, prioritization, fairness, etc.**

 All in all, in practice, we see that (perhaps unexpectedly), HTTP/2 as it is currently deployed in browsers and servers is typically as fast or slightly faster than HTTP/1.1 in most conditions.
 This is in my opinion partly because websites got better at optimizing for HTTP/2, and partly because browsers often still open multiple parallel HTTP/2 connections (either because sites still [shard their resources over different servers][h2sharding], or because of security-related side-effects), thus getting the best of both worlds.